react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 Defaults to `sentences`.

+##### `autoFocus`

+Whether to automatically focus search bar when it's shown.
+Defaults to `false`.

+Only supported on Android.

 ##### `barTintColor`

 The search field background color.
 By default bar tint color is translucent.

+Only supported on iOS.

+##### `cancelButtonText`

+The text to be used instead of default `Cancel` button text.

+Only supported on iOS.

+##### `disableBackButtonOverride`

+Whether the back button should close search bar's text input or not.
+Defaults to `false`.

+Only supported on Android.

 ##### `hideNavigationBar`

 Boolean indicating whether to hide the navigation bar during searching.
 Defaults to `true`.

+Only supported on iOS.

 ##### `hideWhenScrolling`

 Boolean indicating whether to hide the search bar when scrolling.
 Defaults to `true`.

+Only supported on iOS.

+##### `inputType`

+The type of the input.
+Defaults to `"text"`.

+Supported values:

+- `"text"`
+- `"phone"`
+- `"number"`
+- `"email"`

+Only supported on Android.

 ##### `obscureBackground`

 Boolean indicating whether to obscure the underlying content with semi-transparent overlay.
 Defaults to `true`.

+##### `placeholder`

+Text displayed when search field is empty.

+##### `textColor`

+The color of the text in the search field.

+##### `hintTextColor`

+The color of the hint text in the search field.

+Only supported on Android.

+##### `headerIconColor`

+The color of the search and close icons shown in the header

+Only supported on Android.

+##### `shouldShowHintSearchIcon`

+Whether to show the search hint icon when search bar is focused.
+Defaults to `true`.

+Only supported on Android.

 ##### `onBlur`